bgallan/schema-sanitizer/README.md

 )
 ```

-Use `schema_mode="strict"` when a non-empty existing registry is mandatory and
+Use `schema_mode="strict"` when an existing registry is mandatory and
 unexpected fields should fail.
-Detailed compatibility, version-family, and
+Detailed compatibility and schema evolution
-generation behavior is documented in [HEURISTICS.md](HEURISTICS.md).
+rules are documented in [HEURISTICS.md](HEURISTICS.md).

 ## [Partition pipeline](#index)